WakandaO2/MALAssistant/README.md

 MALAssistant is a browser extension which adds some information while browsing **MyAnimeList.net**.

-## Features
-- Highlight the shows the user has interacted with in "People" pages.
-... and more planned!

 ## Supported Browsers

 | Browser              | Supported? | Tested Version |